Asbestos Trust Funds for Iowa Workers

 Meatpacking Workers

 Meatpacking workers represent a distinct trust fund population in Iowa.
 The insulation on refrigeration systems, steam lines, and boiler equipment in meatpacking plants came from identifiable manufacturers.
-Workers at Rath Packing in Waterloo, Iowa Beef Processors in Sioux City, and other plants can trace their exposure to specific products and corresponding trusts.
+Workers at Rath Packing in Waterloo and other meatpacking and food processing plants across Iowa can trace their exposure to specific products and corresponding trusts.

 Agricultural Equipment Workers